chickendining/Challenge-01/README.md

   - Implement search functionality to filter Pokémon by name.
   - Implement client-side pagination.
   - Display an image and details for each Pokémon in a card layout.
-- **Responsive Design:** The application should be responsive and work on both desktop and mobile devices.

 ## Evaluation Criteria